From Hard Drives to the Cloud: Dropbox’s Impact on Cloud Storage

 Competitive Landscape

-The cloud storage market became increasingly competitive as tech giants entered the space.
+The cloud storage market has become increasingly competitive as tech giants have entered the space.

 Competing with Tech Giants

 Dropbox faced intense competition from Google Drive, Microsoft OneDrive, and Apple iCloud, which offered similar services at competitive prices.
-These companies leveraged their existing ecosystems to attract users, including Google Drive’s integration with Google Workspace and OneDrive’s bundling with Microsoft Office.
+These companies leveraged their existing ecosystems to attract users, for example, by integrating Google Drive with Google Workspace and bundling OneDrive with Microsoft Office.

-To differentiate itself, Dropbox focused on providing a user-friendly experience and developing niche features like Smart Sync, which allows users to view files stored in the cloud without downloading them.
+To differentiate itself, Dropbox focused on providing a user-friendly experience and developing niche features, such as Smart Sync, which allows users to view files stored in the cloud without downloading them.

 Expanding the Ecosystem